watersofoblivion/dataless/README.md

 Once the pipeline has completed, the `advertising.advertising` table in Athena should be populated with data, and the `AdTrafficTable` DynamoDB table should be populated with ad traffic data.
-You can now cURL the ad traffic endpoint with the ID of a random ad (taken from DynamoDB):
+You can now cURL the ad traffic endpoint with the ID of a random ad (taken manually from DynamoDB):

 ```bash
 # https://<base-dns-name>/advertising/traffic/{ad-id}?start=<YYYY-mm-dd>&end=<YYYY-mm-dd>